FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Proposed Final Dataset

 \section{Proposed Final Dataset}

 Table \ref{tab:final_dataset_descriptions} presents a comprehensive overview of the feature set comprising our final dataset for the train delay prediction in Finland.
-The dataset encompasses 28 distinct features organized into three primary categories: target features, operational features, and weather features.
-Approximately 32.14\% of these features are derived columns, generated through feature engineering techniques to enhance the predictive capability of our models.
+The dataset encompasses 138 distinct features organized into three primary categories: target features, operational features, and weather features.
+The weather features are further divided into eleven base measurements and two families of engineered variables: 69 rolling-window aggregations (Table~\ref{tab:rolling_windows}) and 40 weather scenario indicators (Table~\ref{tab:weather_scenarios}).
+Approximately 86.2\% of these features are derived columns, generated through feature engineering techniques to enhance the predictive capability of our models.

 The \textbf{operational features} capture the temporal patterns and characteristics of the train service.
-Two boolean variables, \textit{trainStopping} and \textit{commercialStop}, distinguish stopping behaviors, while \textit{train\_id} enables tracking of individual services.
+Two boolean variables, \textit{trainStopping} and \textit{commercialStop}, distinguish stopping behaviors.
 Recognizing the cyclical nature of temporal data, we applied trigonometric encoding to month, hour, and day of week, generating sine and cosine components that preserve circular relationships.
-Importantly, the primary temporal columns (\textit{hour}, \textit{month}, \textit{day\_of\_week}) are retained in the final dataset for generic use purposes, as tree-based algorithms may better utilize these raw features, while cyclical encodings are more suitable for numeric/regression-based techniques.
+Importantly, the primary temporal columns (\textit{hour}, \textit{month}, \textit{day\_of\_week}, \textit{day\_of\_month}) are retained in the final dataset for generic use purposes, as tree-based algorithms may better utilize these raw features, while cyclical encodings are more suitable for numeric/regression-based techniques.
+An additional boolean feature, \textit{causes\_related\_to\_weather}, is derived from the Digitraffic \textit{causes} array and flags whether the officially recorded cause of a delay is weather-related, providing a label for weather-impact studies.

-The \textbf{weather features} comprise eleven meteorological measurements from the FMI.
-These features enable our models to account for weather-related disruptions, which may constitute factor in railway delays.
+The \textbf{weather features} comprise eleven \textit{base} meteorological measurements from the FMI (Features 19--29, Table~\ref{tab:final_dataset_descriptions}), reporting the instantaneous conditions at each train section, together with the two families of engineered weather features introduced in Section~\ref{subsubsec:derived_weather}: 69 rolling-window aggregations (Table~\ref{tab:rolling_windows}) and 40 weather scenario indicators (Table~\ref{tab:weather_scenarios}).
+Collectively, these features enable our models to account for weather-related disruptions, which may constitute a factor in railway delays.

 The \textbf{target features} constitute the dependent variables and delay-related indicators that our models aim to predict or utilize for classification tasks:

 \begin{itemize} \item \textit{differenceInMinutes}: The primary target variable representing the raw delay calculated as the difference between actual and scheduled arrival times.